0xNullLight/Project-3/README.md

 ### Frontend Details

-The front end will provide the user interface for .
+The front end will provide the user interface for quiz questions and answers.

 ### Backend Details